yuwaniyash/Airbnb-DataScience-Project/README.md

 An end-to-end data engineering and analytics pipeline — taking Inside Airbnb data for the Vaud region of Switzerland from raw ingestion all the way to a live cloud analytics dashboard, using Python, PostgreSQL, Supabase, and Streamlit.

-> Built as a technical assignment for Expernetic (Pvt) Ltd, treated as a production-quality end-to-end pipeline rather than a one-off deliverable.

 🔗 **[Live Dashboard](https://airbnb-datascience-project.streamlit.app)** &nbsp;|&nbsp; 📦 **Stack:** Python · PostgreSQL · Supabase · Streamlit · Docker · HuggingFace Transformers